 Our large population is only an advantage when majority are well educated.
 Whether formal or informal, knowledge is knowledge!
 If we need to get people under mango trees and educate them then let’s get going with that.

 Poor education means that people cannot appreciate or value the development and technology that the global world is blessed with today.
 Therefore, they do not see the need for it and as a result they cannot strive to achieve it.
-Being educated means we can truly value and strive for the advancement in technology and economic development characteristic of the developed world rather than stay languishing in prolonged backwardness.
+Being educated means we can truly value and strive for the advancement in technology and economic development characteristic of the developed world.

 Without education (formal or informal) people are uninspired, they do not have the knowledge that can ginger them to take meaningful action.
 Real education inspires.
 It inspires you to seek ways to create/ add value, to be of great contribution to the development of yourself and your society.